aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

 ### Choose the networking mode
 Amazon SageMaker Studio allows you to configure networking in two modes:
 - **Default communication with the internet:** Only traffic to Amazon EFS volume goes through the specified VPC.
 Non-EFS traffic goes through a VPC managed by SageMaker, which allows internet access.
 - **VPC only communication with the internet:** All traffic goes through the specified VPC.
-To allow the Studio notebook to access SageMaker API and runtime and other AWS services, you should  create VPC interface endpoints or provide access to the internet using a NAT gateway or via an AWS Transit Gateway that has a route to the internet.
+To allow the Studio instances to access SageMaker API and runtime, and other AWS services, you should create VPC interface endpoints or provide access to the internet using a NAT gateway or via an AWS Transit Gateway that has a route to the internet.

 For this workshop, you have two options for configuring internet access.
 Use the folder with the corresponding name:
 - **direct_mode:** Use the "default communication with the internet" to allow SageMaker domain to access the internet directly.
 Create a VPC for the traffic to the EFS volume.